M-Hassan-Raza/PNGConverter/README.md

 # PNGConverter
-## Program to convert PNG images to JPEG
+## A program that converts a PNG image to JPEG to optimize its sizes without losing much detail.

 <img src = "/images/screenshot.png" width="300" height="250">